rkhaw/amazondeforestation/README.md

 # amazondeforestation
-Investigation correlation between albedo and deforestation
+Investigation into the correlation between albedo and deforestation within the Amazon